 Keep your business goals in mind

 However, this style could create challenges for businesses that are trying to grow quickly and need someone to take charge.
-Your leadership style should account for what your team needs from moment to moment and shift in order to accommodate your business needs.
+Your leadership style should adapt to your business needs and, from moment to moment, shift in response to your team dynamics.

 It can also be helpful to adapt your leadership style to different employees.
 Some employees respond better to collaborative leadership.
 Others simply want to be told what to do.
 Spend time with each individual to understand how you can adapt your approach to get the best possible performance from them.